janScheible/test-gap-analysis/README.md

     1. `equals(...)`, `hashCode()` and `toString()`
     1. inner types (`static`/inner classes, `interface` and non-simple `enum` types)
         1. don't overuse inner types, as soon as the type is also useful in some other context it should be a top-level type
+1. don't use checked (and unchecked) exceptions for program flow, always prefer returning proper result types (exceptions are reserved for real, unexpected errors)
+    1. wrapping an `IOException` with `UncheckedIOException` (or more general any exception in a `IllegalStateException`) is okay but takes away the possibility from the caller to react to errors (for example by skipping a single file that cause an `IOException` while reading it)